Umoja Pan-African Scholars

 25-30 students can enroll in the ARC courses.
 The community where Umoja will be housed can accommodate up to 80 students.

 Are there any additional costs to live in Umoja?

 No, there is no ARC enrollment cost!
-For the 2017-18 academic year, Umoja will be housed in the Living-Learning Center.
+Umoja is housed in the Living-Learning Center.
 The rooms in the Living-Learning Center cost more than traditional rooms in other halls, but there is financial assistance available for a limited number of interested applicants.
 All students, regardless of financial need, are encouraged to apply through My Housing.
 Be sure to select “Umoja Scholars” as your choice on the application.

 Can non-freshmen live with Umoja?

 Yes!
 Living with Umoja is open to students of all graduating classes, as well as graduate and professional school students.
 We encourage non-freshman to apply to Umoja in order to create a larger community of support and mentorship!
 All interested students should apply through My Housing.